lkerr/groundfish-MSE/documentation/gitHubWorkflow.md

 ## Branches

 * **Master**: The master branch.
 Ideally this branch will always be able to run with the available options in **mproc.txt**.
-Before other branches are merged into master they have been reviewed by one or more people other than the author and thoroughly tested both on both a local machine and on the HPCC.
-Merges to Master should come from the Dev branch rather than directly from feature branches.
+Before other branches are merged into **Master** they have been reviewed by one or more people other than the author and thoroughly tested both on both a local machine and on the HPCC.
+Merges to **Master** should come from the **Dev** branch rather than directly from feature branches.

   * *exception*: Small edits to the documentation are less critical -- it seems reasonable that these can be committed to the Master branch directly.
 Large changes to the documentation, like new files, could benefit from review however.